saadq/resumake.io/contributing.md

 The `middleware` folder contains 3 things – `errorHandler`, `sanitizer`, and `jsonResume`.

-### middleware/errorHandler.js
+### middleware/error-handler.js
-The `errorHandler` is just our top-level conveninence middleware that catches all errors downstream.
+The `errorHandler` is just our top-level convenience middleware that catches all errors downstream.

 ### middleware/sanitizer.js
 The `sanitizer` is used to sanitize the request body received from the client that has all the form data.
 Also, it removes null/undefined/empty values and sanitizes LaTeX symbols.